sunlightpolicy/informed-communities/action/draft/maturity-ladder.md

 Interventions that catalyze strong civic tech and open data ecosystems can seek to convene members from across backgrounds to ensure that those most affected local issues have a voice in developing innovative data and technology solutions.
 Building the connective tissue between people who have lived experience of local issues and those who have the skills to implement solutions can help foster a place-based culture of inclusive collaboration and experimentation.

-- **Open source civic hacking:** Convene civic hackers and community members to collaboratively provide input and adapt civic tools that help solve specific community challenges
+- **Open source civic hacking:** Convene civic hackers and community members to collaboratively provide input and adapt civic tools that help solve specific community challenges.
-- **Invite new ideas:** Host scope-a-thons, hack-a-thons, ideas challenges, or Transparency Camps to invite residents to propose new challenges, solutions, and initiatives based on open data for community impact
+- **Invite new ideas:** Host scope-a-thons, hack-a-thons, ideas challenges, or Transparency Camps to invite residents to propose new challenges, solutions, and initiatives based on open data for community impact.
-- **Build social networks:** Invest in social or community-building events for local civic hackers, journalists, technologists, business owners, and residents that revolve around community problem-solving using open data and civic tech
+- **Build social networks:** Invest in social or community-building events for local civic hackers, journalists, technologists, business owners, and residents that revolve around community problem-solving using open data and civic tech.
-- **Host data challenges:** Run annual or otherwise regular events where community members can propose solutions to community challenges using tech and open data
+- **Host data challenges:** Run annual or otherwise regular events where community members can propose solutions to community challenges using tech and open data.

 ## 6. Formalize community partnerships